kristjanvalur/py-asynkit/README.md

 Did you ever wish that your _coroutines_ started right away, and only returned control to the caller once they become blocked?
 Like the way the `async` and `await` keywords work in the __C#__ language?

 Now they can.
-Just decorate or convert them with `acyncio.eager`:
+Just decorate or convert them with `acynkit.eager`:

 ```python
 @asynkit.eager